fkirchhoff/advent-of-code-2023/README.md

 # Day 3

 I reused some "grid" related code from AOC 2022 Day 8 to print the grid.
 I used Engine, Part and Symbol classes.
+Once these classes are populated, solving the problem was straightforward.
+I got stuck on the parsing logic which was a bit convoluted, but it worked (eventually, I had an off by one for the case where the line ends with a number)!
-The parsing logic was a bit convoluted, but it worked!
-While writing test for the logic I relied on an alternate way to parse using regular expressions (RE).
-That approach is much simpler so my final version used REs.
+While writing test for the parsing logic I relied on an alternate way to parse using regular expressions (RE).
+Turns out that approach is much simpler/cleaner so my final version used REs.